 \subsection{Quasi--contact structures}

 Let $M$ be an almost contact manifold.
 There exists a choice of a symplectic distribution $(\xi, \omega) \subset TM$ for such a manifold.
 Namely, we can find a $2$--form $\eta$ on $\xi$ with the property that $\eta$ is non--degenerate and compatible with the almost complex structure $J$ defined on $\xi.$ By extending $\eta$ to a form on $M$ we can find a $2$--form $\omega$ on $M$ such that $(\xi, \omega_{|\xi})$ becomes a symplectic vector bundle.
 This form $\omega$ is not necessarily closed.
 The triple $(M, \xi, \omega)$ is also said to be an almost contact manifold.
-In other words, by an almost contact structure is meant to be a triple $(\xi,J,\omega)$ for some $\omega$ as discussed.
+In other words, an almost contact structure is meant to be a triple $(\xi,J,\omega)$ for some $\omega$ as discussed.
 The choice of almost complex structure $J$ is homotopically unique and it might be omitted.
-This article only concerns codimension--$1$ distributions on $M$ which are almost complex.
 An almost contact manifold is subsequently described by a triple $(M,\xi,\omega)$.\\

 In order to construct a contact structure out of an almost contact one, the first step is to provide a better $2$--form on $M.$ That is, we replace $\omega$ by a closed $2$--form.

 \begin{definition} A manifold $M^{2n+1}$ admits a {\it quasi--contact structure} if there exists a pair $(\xi, \omega)$ such that $\xi$ is a codimension $1$--distribution and $\omega$ is a closed $2$--form on $M$ which is non--degenerate when restricted to $\xi.$ \end{definition}